-(a) Include in an enrollment form used in connection with such insurance no question relating to the medical history or other matter concerning the insurability of the person or persons to be insured and disease or physical condition had manifested itself prior to such date.
-Such manifestation may be established by evidence of: a.
+(a) Include in an enrollment form used in connection with such insurance no question relating to the medical history or other matter concerning the insurability of the person or persons to be insured and a.
 Medical diagnosis or treatment of such disease or physical condition prior to the effective date, or b.
 The existence of symptoms of such disease or physical condition prior to the effective date which would cause an ordinarily prudent person to seek diagnosis, care or treatment and for which such diagnosis, care or treatment was not sought prior to such date.